Natemen96/ECEMasterProject/README.md

 ## Task for Agent

 Start at "Home" (a node) travel to each location in exchange for power (main resource for EV), unload power in exchange for reward, travel back to home in exchange for power.
 The agent can restore power at "Home" and earn more reward depending on how much power it got back.
-The more power it restore the most it's rewarded.
+The more power it restores for itself the more it's rewarded.

-Once power is restored in at a node with a power charging station, the agent can restore energy there as well.
+Once power is restored in a node with a power charging station, the agent can restore energy there as well.
 Some nodes will be empty depending on parameters.

 ## Environment Overview